15 years after its release, ‘thirteen’ still holds up as a raw representation of teenhood

 While films about teenagers often come off as romanticized or exploitative, what made Thirteen unique in avoiding these tropes is its screenplay coming directly from a teenager.
 Thirteen ultimately began as an outlet for Nikki to write about her own experience falling into the wrong crowd, but eventually developed into a serious screenplay when she began collaborating with her father’s girlfriend of the time, Catherine Hardwicke, who was set to turn the piece into her directorial debut.
 It was Reed’s means of sorting through her emotions, as she said never meant to appease viewers or explain away the gritty content.
 "I didn't make this film so I could be anyone's therapist", she once said, and she often told Catherine throughout the co-writing process, "you’re not 13, you don’t know,".
 Together they were able to craft a story from a more authentic place, representative of teenage voices and concerns that still remain relevant today.

 Though Nikki wanted to tell a story about the reality of teenage suffering, Catherine, her sometime guardian and creative collaborator, wanted to shoot the film in a way that captivated audience attention -- especially for young girls.
 She went into the film with what she called “cinematherapy” in mind, saying, “I wanted to spark a debate.
 I wanted something that could connect to kids and moms so they would realize they were not alone.”
 What it did though, was incite a moral panic.
-For many people, Thirteen was the first time they saw young girls -- young white girls at that, from comfortable backgrounds -- engaging in adult behaviour and experimenting with drugs.
+For many people, Thirteen was the first time they saw young girls -- young white girls at that, from comfortable backgrounds -- engaging in adult behavior and experimenting with drugs.

 But what frightened and alarmed audiences in 2003 is relatable to teens who are still discovering the film anew in 2018.
-In fact, as society becomes gradually more accepting and the anxiety and mental health issues many teenagers face become more de-stigmatised, Thirteen is a relatable representation of teenage pain.
+In fact, as society becomes gradually more accepting and the anxiety and mental health issues many teenagers face become more de-stigmatized, Thirteen is a relatable representation of teenage pain.
 What for many millennials was their first taste of rebellion is being reclaimed by a new wave of Gen Z teens.

 Bryce, a 17-year-old from Houston, TX, felt compelled to watch Thirteen after seeing images of the film on cinephile Instagrams and found that he “never felt so connected to a movie before.”
 He says: “It's one of the most beautiful, raw, and relatable films I’ve ever seen and I don’t think anything will top it ever.
 This movie shows what being a teen is truly like… It’s like one of those reminders that things will be okay in the end, no matter what situation you’re in, and I think teens need that kind of reassurance because when you’re a teen, your problems consume you.”